bazileros/Dotfiles/nvim/README.md

-# 💤 LazyVim
+# 💤 Neovim conf

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
+Refer to the [Bazileros](https://github.com/bazileros) to get started.

-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+i built this on top off [lazyvim](https://github.com/lazyvim/lazyvim)